naurw/linux_cmds/README.md

-# linux_cmds
-Cheatsheet containing a list of useful commands when working within terminal.
+## Cheatsheet containing a list of useful commands when working within CLI / terminal.